teivah/100-go-mistakes/docs/9-generics.md

 * A set of behaviors (methods)
 * But also arbitrary type

-Let’s see a concrete example for the latter.
-Imagine we don’t want to accept any `comparable` type for map key type.
+Let’s see a concrete example of the latter.
+Imagine we don’t want to accept any `comparable` type for the map key type.
 For instance, we would like to restrict it to either `int` or `string` types.
 We can define a custom constraint this way:

 ```go
 type customConstraint interface {